Skip to content

 Extreme

 Portsmouth's pre-1900 clapboard housing is the oldest dense stock in NH, sitting in USDA Zone 6b — the longest foraging window in the state.
 Salem, Derry, and Londonderry drive suburban volume.
-Highest median household income ($120,836) means higher repair exposure at Year-5 structural stages.
+Higher-value homes mean greater repair exposure at Year-5 structural stages.

 Merrimack County